jimenezcorzo/Kubernetes-The-Hard-Way-1.15.3-LXC/docs/05-Provisioning-CA-Generating-TLS-Certificates.md

 ## The Certificate Authority

 Absolutely needed to generate the rest of TLS certificates.
-For CA generation, no CSR stage is needed:
+For CA generation, *no CSR stage is needed*:

 ```
 openssl genrsa -out ca.key 2048